kshedden/case_studies/methods/multivariate.md

 constant $m \ge n/2$, where $n$ is the sample size, and define the MCD estimate to be the sample covariance matrix of $m$ observations that has the smallest determinant among all such subsets.
 The determinant of a covariance matrix is a measure of its dispersion.
-If a few observations greatly increase the determinant, they may be distorting the covariance estimate.
+The rationale for this estimator is that if a few observations greatly increase the determinant, they may be distorting the covariance estimate.